open-edge-insights/eii-messagebus/EII_Message_Bus_User_Guide.md

 #### Adding a New Protocol

-This section will cover how to add an example dummy protcol to the EIS Message Bus.
+This section will cover how to add an example dummy protcol to the EII Message Bus.

 #### `protocol_t` Function Definition